novellus/mtg-ai-card-generator/readme.md

         * Added sticker type cards and planechase type sets to exclude by default list
         * Added support for energy costs
         * Fixed card name encoding on double sided cards: stripped reverse card name from card title
+        *   &#x1F534; TODO Fixed double sided cards not recognized as such
         * Fixed card name for alchemy cards: removed the extra text 'A-' prepended to the name
         * Added 2nd encoder for separate data outputs focused on names, flavor text, and artists
     * [stable-diffusion](https://github.com/CompVis/stable-diffusion.git)